tsduck/tsduck/README.md

 ### Project resources

-TSDuck is developed by one single developer on spare time and on personal expenses.
+TSDuck is maintained by one single developer on spare time and on personal expenses.
 You may consider [contributing](https://tsduck.io/donate/) to the hardware and Web hosting costs using [![Donate](https://tsduck.io/images/donate-paypal.svg)](https://tsduck.io/donate/)